-Maryland also offers a circuitbreaker program based on household income.
-Homeowners with income up to \$60,000 can claim a credit on taxes that result from the first \$300,000 in assessed value.
+Maryland also offers a circuit breaker program.
+Homeowners with household income up to \$60,000 can claim a credit on taxes that result from the first \$300,000 in assessed value.
 Renters can also qualify for a credit of up to \$750 based on the assumption that 15 percent of their rent is used to pay property tax.
-Virginia does not have a circuitbreaker program.
+Virginia does not have a circuit-breaker program.